a7madgamal/gaza-trust-me/packages/e2e/README.md

-# E2E Tests - Gazaconfirm Platform
+# E2E Tests - GazaTrustMe Platform

-End-to-end tests for the Gazaconfirm help-seeking platform using Playwright with strict TypeScript and ESLint rules.
+End-to-end tests for the GazaTrustMe help-seeking platform using Playwright with strict TypeScript and ESLint rules.

 ## Features